K-S-K/CV/README.md

 - MS Azure on Microsoft and the LinkedIn platforms;
 - T-SQL in my professional practice in different projects;
 - Software development in C# for many years in practical projects;
-- Software development in C++ for Windows during my job in several big projects;
+- Software development in C++ for Windows during my job on several big projects;
-- Programming in Assembler, C, and C++ during my education in the university.
+- Programming in Assembler, C, and C++ during my education at the university.

 **What are my out-of-job interests:**